mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 }
 ```

-So now that we understand this, how is all this tied together?
+So now that we understand provider, how is all this tied together?
 The following illustrates this:

 ![Angular provider flow](/blog/images/angular-provider-flow.png)